-- (a) a sufficient number of colonoscopes and endoscopes; - (b) fluoroscopic facilities, if appropriate; - (c) an electrosurgical unit; - (d) anaesthetic equipment as recommended in the Recommendations on Minimum Facilities for Safe Administration of Anaesthesia in Operating Suites and Other Anaesthetising Locations as published by the ANZCA; - (e) monitoring equipment recommended in the Guidelines on Monitoring During Anaesthesia as published by the ANZCA; - (f) recovery equipment and drugs recommended in the Statement on the Post-Anaesthesia Care Unit as published by the ANZCA.
+(a) a sufficient number of colonoscopes and endoscopes;

+- (b) fluoroscopic facilities, if appropriate; - (c) an electrosurgical unit; - (d) anaesthetic equipment recommended in the PS55 Position statement on minimum facilities for safe administration of anaesthesia in operating suites and other anesthetising locations as published by the ANZCA; - (e) monitoring equipment recommended in the PS18 Guideline on monitoring during anaesthesia as published by the ANZCA; - (f) recovery equipment and scheduled substances recommended in the PS04 Statement on the post-anaesthesia care unit as published by the ANZCA.

-Staff are to be provided to assist an anaesthetist in accordance with the recommendations of the Statement on the Assistant for the Anaesthetist as published by the ANZCA.
+Staff are to be provided in an endoscopic class day-procedure centre to assist an anaesthetist in accordance with the recommendations of the PS09 Guideline on sedation and/or analgesia for diagnostic and interventional medical, dental or surgical procedures as published by the ANZCA.